Our Curriculum Aims and Values

-In order for our children to achieve our school vision and aims, we have created a set of curriculum threads, which underpin all areas of school life, and are included in our planning for teaching and learning.
+In order for our children to achieve our school vision and aims, we have created a set of Curriculum Threads, which overarch all areas of school life, and are considered in our planning for teaching and learning.
 Our Curriculum Drivers are: Communication and Connections, Life Long Skills, My Place in the World, Values, Creativity and Well Being.
-Our threads are important in providing opportunities for our pupils to develop skills for life and they are intertwined into all planning for learning, including Personal, Spiritual, Moral, Social and Cultural development.
+Our Threads are important in providing opportunities for our pupils to develop skills for life and they are intertwined into all planning for learning, including Spiritual, Moral, Social and Cultural and Personal Development.

-Sequences of work are planned with an emphasis on cross-curricular teaching as well as key focus on skills and knowledge acquisition in individual subjects, in order to make the curriculum relevant and meaningful to our children, and for enabling context appropriate opportunities.
-This also enables our pupils to draw on previous learning and successfully make connections with other areas of learning.
+In order to make the curriculum relevant and meaningful to our children, and for enabling context appropriate opportunities, sequences of work are planned with consideration of cross-curricular teaching as well as key focus on skills and knowledge acquisition in individual subjects, This also enables our pupils to draw on previous learning and successfully make meaningful connections with other areas of learning.
 We aim to use our locality and make links with our local community with many areas of learning, whilst also ensuring our pupils understand their place in the wider world.

-Themes often have an overarching Big Question, within which our pupils are posed further questions for investigation.
-The skills and knowledge acquired in learning sequences, as well as elements of our curriculum drivers, are draw together with opportunities to celebrate or demonstrate key learning.
+Learning can incorporate an overarching Big Question, within which our pupils are posed further questions for investigation.
+The skills and knowledge acquired in learning sequences, as well as elements of our Curriculum Threads, are drawn together with opportunities to celebrate or demonstrate key learning.